 If you are curious, you can use this handy calculator to find your DPI:

 Annual minimum coverage auto insurance in Delaware costs about $1,300 a year, which is 3 percent of the average DPI.

 The average Delaware resident has about $3,400 each month to spend on the necessities.
 The auto insurance bill alone will deduct about $100 a month out of that — and much more for anything over the minimum coverage and/or with a less-than-perfect driving record.

 Now, you may be wondering: how does that factor into rates?
 Keep on reading…

 Average Monthly Auto Insurance Rates in DW (Liability, Collision, Comprehensive)

 |Coverage Type||Annual Costs (2015)|

-The above table provides the most recent data provided by the National Association of Insurance Commissioners.
+The above table and chart provides the most recent data provided by the National Association of Insurance Commissioners.
 Rates in Delaware will be higher in 2019, and in the coming years.

 Don’t forget: Delaware has minimum requirements for liability coverage, with coverage amounts starting at 25/50/10.

-Let’s go over some of the popular coverage options to add to a minimum auto insurance policy.
+Let’s go over some of the popular auto insurance coverage options to add to a minimum auto insurance policy.